 As sole shareholder, communications with Glory Limited are frequent and collaborative.
 Financial and operational reporting occurs monthly and information is shared to enable the directors to assess the ways in which they can promote the success of the Group.
 Board meetings with the Japanese business are held bi-monthly and two of the directors of Glory Global Solutions Limited sit on the Glory Limited Board.
 This enables our shareholder to evaluate and provide input into the Group’s financial and operational performance, strategic direction and controls structure, as well as incorporating GGS results in their consolidated reporting to the stock market.

 GGS recognises that its employees are vital in achieving our business aims and that their concerns include compensation, career development and wellbeing.
 GGS promotes an open communication culture including the ‘Great Place To Work’ scheme and employee forums/work councils whereby elected employees represent broader employee interests which facilitate the consideration of the employee perspective.
-As an example, in the past year a new Wellbeing Programme has been introduced in direct response to the results of employee surveys.
+As an example, a new Wellbeing Programme has been introduced and recently GGS has launched a new Learning and Development initiative, both in direct response to the results of employee surveys.

 Satisfaction of customers is essential to GGS business and customer relationships are developed and maintained through direct communications and continued high quality service.
 We recognise that customers are interested in improving their efficiency in cash management and we strive to create value for our customers by understanding the specific challenges of each business and designing custom solutions to best meet their needs.
 Maintaining product quality and service levels remain a priority and are consistently monitored and developed.
 Direct engagement with customers occurs at various levels from service engineers, sales managers, product development staff and regional directors, with relevant information informing decisions.
 GGS also widely participates in tradeshows and industry events and is at the forefront of thought leadership in the cash technology solutions industry as further ways of gathering current and potential customer views and trends.